 Lubricate the bar tip sprocket each time you refuel.
 Use the special grease gun and a good quality bearing grease.

-Adjustment of the oil pump
+Adjustment of the oil pump.

 The oil pump is adjustable.
-Adjustments are made by turning the screw using a screwdriver or combination spanner.
-The machine is supplied from the factory with the screw set to middle position.
-Turning the screw clockwise will reduce the oil flow and turning the screw anti-clockwise will increase the oil flow.
+Adjustments are made by turning the screw with a screwdriver.
+Turning the screw clockwise will increase the oil flow, turning it anticlockwise will reduce the oil flow.